Planck Constraints on Axion-Like Particles through Isotropic Cosmic Birefringence: Analysis

 \subsubsection{Mass}

 We adopt a flat prior on the logarithmic ALP mass parameter $\mu_\phi$, uniformly distributed over the range $\mu_\phi\in [-29.0, -26.5]$.
-The lower bound of this range is chosen to avoid the volume effects that arise in the highly-degenerated region $\mu_\phi\ll-28.0$, which would otherwise artificially distort the posterior constraint region due to the flatness of the likelihood.
+The lower bound of this range is chosen since the behavior of the $EB$ power spectrum is the same for the mass at $\mu_{\phi}\ll -28.0$.
+For this degeneracy, the posterior with a fixed value of $\mu_\phi$ is identical at $\mu_{\phi}\alt -28.0$.
+The highly degenerated region $\mu_\phi\ll-28.0$ also leads to the volume effect that leads to a computational difficulty, although we find that the results are almost the same even if we choose the lower limit to $\mu_{\phi}=-30.0$.
 The upper bound is set to limit computational cost, as evaluating the birefringence-induced power spectrum becomes increasingly expensive for higher ALP masses.